mozium/Term_MAD/ReadMe.md

 # ReadMe
-The repository is dedicated to the course "Mobile Application Development" of semester 1092 (Spring 2021) at National Chengchi University.
+The repository is dedicated to a course at National Chengchi University.
+* Course Name: Mobile Application Development
+* Course ID: 781030001
+* Semester: Spring 2021 (1092)

 The team consisted of three members, the student IDs are listed below:
 * 106308049
 * 106306047
 * 106104033